-The Devil (Vincent Price) handles the prosecution, providing examples of evil behaviour throughout history, but a spirit representing the human race (Ronald Colman giving a convincing performance in what was, sadly, his last and most unworthy film) demonstrates it’s capacity for good.
+The Devil (Vincent Price) – aka Mr Scratch – handles the prosecution, providing examples of evil behaviour throughout history, but representing the human race, the Spirit of Man (Ronald Colman giving a convincing performance in what was, sadly, his last and most unworthy film) demonstrates its capacity for good.

 Based on Hendrik Van Loon’s bestseller, this is generally, and rightly, acknowledged as one of the worst films ever made, but for those who can tolerate it, it is absolutely hilarious.